L1lith/ESMIT/.github/ISSUE_TEMPLATE/ban-appeal.md

 ## Links to supporting evidence

-## Were they using any Software licensed under the ESMIT? (optional)
+## Were they using any Software licensed under the ESMIT?